Ensembl/ensembl-client/src/ensembl/README.md

 # Running the ensembl-client application

-## Installation

-The Ensembl client runs on NodeJS, and all supplementary libraries required for the genome browser (e.g. Rust) are included in this repository.
-To setup Node.js you only need to run `npm install`.
-This will install all the necessary NPM packages for app development and the build.

 ## Build Scripts

-There are several script commands that have been baked into the NPM configuration.
-They are briefly described below:

 ### Basic commands
 - `npm start` - This will start the development server via `webpack`.
 There is no need to do any compilation manually, as `webpack` will take care of it.